Risky Business

 My name is Joel Goodsen.
 I deal in human fulfillment.
 I grossed over eight thousand dollars in one night.
 Isn’t life grand?

-Risky Business Script Guido
+Risky Business Screenplay Analysis Theme Guido

 The screenplay structure of Risky Business isn’t complicated.
 It’s a fairly simple film in those terms.
 Beats tend to fall within the appropriate time ranges up until the third act.
 There, Brickman’s choices are all about economy.
 He says as little as possible to hurl the story toward the climax.
 Guido’s proposal isn’t explained, the scene begins with a few of Joel’s parent’s possessions in the truck and the majority on the lawn.
 Guido has a fat wad of cash in hand.
 We didn’t need to hear about it.
 Wasn’t necessary in the slightest.
 Get in as late as possible and get out as early.
 Brickman teaches us an important display in execution of craft.
 The third act is barely ten minutes long, yet satisfies all goals while brilliantly communicating the theme.